Wowiee3/SunwayCTF-challs/interstellar/README.md

 ## Interstellar
-My favourite planet in space, Moonway!!
+My friend Martin, a radio enthusiast, is on a trip to Sunway Lagoon.

+Flag: `sunctf{m00nway_lag00n}`

-Solution: SSTV decoding `sunctf{m00nway_lag00n}`
+SSTV decoding